-- "Desk-bound" (those who sit eight hours per day, five days per week, at their desk with limited. opportunities for breaks) and have areas of discomfort that could be alleviated by standing. - Suffering back pain or discomfort after sitting for a prolonged period of time. - Sharing a single workstation with other employees that needs to be adjusted for different statures.
+- "Desk-bound" (e.g., those who sit at their desk eight hours per day, five days per week) with limited opportunities for breaks and have areas of discomfort that could be alleviated by standing. - Suffering back pain or discomfort after sitting for a prolonged period of time. - Sharing a single workstation with other employees that need to be adjusted for different statures.